oddnetworks/oddworks/services/identity/README.md

 # Identity Service

-Core service for dealing with networks and devices.
+Core service for dealing with channels and platforms.

 ## Initialization